-Mother Nature’s Disruption to Supply Chains
+Mother Nature’s Disruption To Supply Chains

-How, then, can your business protect itself from the risks of such overwhelming supply chain disruptions?
+How then, can your business protect itself from the risks of such overwhelming supply chain disruptions?
 The key is to see them coming before the mainstream news media even start covering them.

-Access to Real Time Data via Risk Chain
+Access To Real Time Data Via Risk Chain

 How much more effective would your planning be if you could get real time data to help you identify potential risks before they can cause havoc?
 Risk Chain, an exclusive feature of the Gravity platform, enables you to do just that.

 Consider how quickly you could react and adjust if you know in real time that a storm at sea may affect trade lanes.
-You could ask yourself whether you have an order on any ships in those lanes, the priority of that cargo and how you should adjust the shipping route.
-To put it simply, context matters.
-The faster you’re made aware of “breaking news,” the faster you can address and mitigate potential issues.
-You’re proactive, not reactive.
+You could ask yourself whether you have an order on any vessels in those lanes, the priority of that cargo and how you should adjust the shipping route.
+In simple terms, context matters.
+The faster you’re made aware of “breaking news,” the quicker you can address and mitigate potential issues; you become proactive, not reactive.

 The more informed you are about what is going on regarding your business, the better you can make strategic data led decisions that can help your business grow.
 Risk Chain provides you with data about supply chain disruptions, but you shouldn’t limit your knowledge only to that.
-You should aim to achieve visibility and transparency into all elements of your supply chain, including the status of vendor bookings, purchase orders and the movement of inventory, using an automated system such as Gravity which updates data instantly rather than relying on manual updates which are slow, error prone and out of date.
+You should aim to achieve visibility and transparency into all elements of your supply chain, including the status of vendor bookings, purchase orders and the movement of inventory, using an automated system such as Gravity Solutions which updates data instantly rather than relying on manual updates which are slow, error-prone and out of date.

-Schedule a Gravity demo by filling in the form below to learn more about how Risk Chain and other features can help your business by giving you the data you need to stay ahead of the curve:
+Schedule a Gravity Software demo by filling in the form below to learn more about how Risk Chain and other features can help your business by giving you the data you need to stay ahead of the curve: